Does Massachusetts have minimum requirements for car insurance?

 Most lenders require comprehensive and collision coverage if you lease or finance your car.
 But even if you've paid off your ride, physical damage coverages can be worth carrying if your vehicle is damaged or stolen.

-The average cost of a liability-only Progressive auto policy in Massachusetts is $172 per month.** Rates vary based on your driving history, zip code, and coverage selection.
+The average cost of a liability-only Progressive auto policy in Massachusetts (single driver/single car) was $130 per month in 2020-2021.** Massachusetts car insurance quotes may vary based on driving history, ZIP code, and coverage selection.

 Do you offer any discounts in Massachusetts to lower my insurance?